Table of Contents

 Correct number of burn in layers for perfect build plate adhesion

-• If you do not use a raft and print straight on the build plate, use only 2–4 bottom layers.
-There is no need to cure more.
+• Without a raft: If you’re printing directly on the build plate, use only 2–4 bottom layers—there’s no need to cure more layers.

 Wrong number of bottom layers in resin 3D printing settings